-If you “do everything” on your phones, you can also get paid to download sponsored apps and games.
-FeaturePoints will pay you to do just that, and watch YouTube videos too.
+If you enjoy being on your phone, pay attention.
+You can get paid to download sponsored apps and games.
+FeaturePoints will pay you to do that and to watch YouTube videos too.

-Enter my referral code, C8MNU, during signup and you’ll get 2,000 Fetch Points ($2.00 in points!) when you complete one receipt.
+Enter my referral code, C8MNU, during signup, and you’ll get 2,000 Fetch Points ($2.00 in points!) when you complete one receipt.

 5. Test Websites

 Then, you’ll record yourself with a webcam during the test.
 Clients want to see and hear you interact with their website.
 Being able to see you shows non-verbal language as well.

 These sites will let you test between three and five websites each month.
 Expect to earn between $10 and $20 per test.